MicrochipTech/unicens-linux-daemon/cfg/README.md

 Each `<NetworkSocket>` forms with this information a block inside the TDM stream.
 The integrator must ensure that the blocks are not overlapping each other.

 Here is an example, cutting a 5.1 multi-channel stream from a head unit into three stereo streams using a Splitter.
-The sinks are three stereo slim amplifiers.
+The sinks are three stereo amplifiers.

 ```xml
 <?xml version="1.0"?>